 NOTE: The Internal Revenue Code and its regulations impose various rules and limitations on contributions that can be made to the Plan.
 Accordingly, the University’s obligation to contribute to the Plan is subject to those rules and limitations.

-If you cannot make additional pre-tax and/or Roth contributions because you have reached the IRS limit for making pre-tax/Roth contributions, your contribution required for matching contributions will be made on an after-tax basis for the remainder of the plan year.
+If you cannot make additional pre-tax and/or Roth contributions because you have reached the IRS limit for making pre-tax/Roth contributions, your contribution required for matching contributions will be made on an after-tax basis, up to the legal limit, for the remainder of the plan year.

 For purposes of calculating your matching contribution, your “compensation” depends on what type of employee you are: